rahulgopinath/rahulgopinath.github.io/_posts/2022-02-16-python-callgraph.markdown

 <div name='python_canvas'></div>
 </form>
 As in previous posts, we define `walk()` that walks a given AST node.
-A major difference from the CFG is that we want to keep track of the lexical context in which a function is defined, but not necessarily the sequence.
+A major difference from the control-flow graph is that we want to keep track of the lexical context in which a function is defined, but not necessarily the sequence.
 So, our `walk()` accepts the node and the lexical context.
 It then invokes the various `on_*()` functions with the same list.
 Since we ignore